Soil salinity: Salinity due to irrigation

 Rain or irrigation, in the absence of leaching, can bring salts to the surface by capillary action.

 Salinity from irrigation can occur over time wherever irrigation occurs, since almost all water (even natural rainfall) contains some dissolved salts.
-When the plants use the water, the salts are left behind in the soil and eventually begin to accumulate.
+When the plants use the water, the salts are left behind in the root zone (rhizosphere) and eventually begin to accumulate.
 This water in excess of plant needs is called the leaching fraction.
 Salinization from irrigation water is also greatly increased by poor drainage and use of saline water for irrigating agricultural crops.

-Salinity in urban areas often results from the combination of irrigation and groundwater processes.
-Irrigation is also now common in cities (gardens and recreation areas).
+Salinity in urban areas often results from the combination of irrigation, now common in gardens and recreation areas, often using salt-laden reclaimed water, and groundwater processes.
+Salinization occurs where evaporation concentrates dissolved salts in the root zone faster than drainage can flush them away.